October 21-23, 2025

 Welcome to this year’s Conference and thanks to sponsors & exhibitors

 This session also serves as the New Mexico 811 annual meeting.
-Domingo Sanchez will discuss the path forward that leads to zero damages and New Mexico 811’s role in making that possible.
+Laura Harrison will review the previous year and the state of New Mexico 811.

 Networking with Exhibitors | 1:30 PM - 2:20 PM